 How your firm can go paperless

-You can't eliminate every piece of paper from your office.
-But you can reduce the amount of paper your firm uses – and save money by doing so.
-We spoke to AccountabilityNet to find out more.
+You can't eliminate all paper from your office.
+But you can reduce the amount your firm uses – while also saving money.

 Less paper means more efficiency

 It's unrealistic to try to eliminate every sheet of paper from your office.
 There will always be some paperwork – to and from clients, creditors, suppliers and partners.